snggeng/react-redux-dashboard/README.md

 yarn start
 ```

-If you do not have `yarn` installed, install it globally like this:
+If you do not have `yarn` installed, install it globally using `homebrew` like this:
 ```
-npm i yarn -g
+brew install yarn
 ```
-Find out more about yarn [here](https://yarnpkg.com/lang/en/docs/install/)
+Find out more about yarn [here](https://yarnpkg.com/lang/en/docs/install/) and homebrew [here](https://brew.sh/).

 Alternatively, you may also use `npm`:
 ```